Legoless/Analytical/README.md

 In addition to the core files, you will also require at least one concrete provider, from `Analytical/Classes/Provider` directory.

-*Please ensure that all additional dependencies for specific providers are linked correctly to your project.*
+*Please ensure that all additional dependencies for specific providers are linked correctly to your target.*

 ## Configuration